google/exposure-notifications-server/docs/server_functional_requirements.md

 The `export.sig` file contains the signature and information needed for verification.
 The `export.bin` file will be signed with the key exchanged when the app was whitelisted to use the API and the server was on boarded.
-The signature file is the serialization of the TEKSignatureList protocol buffer message defined as follows:
+The signature file is the serialization of the `TEKSignatureList` Protocol Buffer message defined as follows:

 ```